Iraneus/betamedneed/index.md

 # Convenient solutions, better outcomes.

-MedNeed empowers medical care providers to more easily get what they need to provide quality medical care.
+MedNeed empowers medical care providers to more easily have what they need to provide quality medical care.